 Organize the work force into Small Teams of more or less five people, partitioned according to the most important concerns for the creation of value by the enterprise.
 Supplement this structure with a small number of cross-cutting structures for secondary but important concerns, never forgetting that these structures are only optimizations in what is otherwise an open environment of unconstrained cooperation.

 Consider an enterprise that is building a mobile phone.
 They might organize their Scrum Teams around the major deliverables or purchasable options.
 So there may be one team for the address book, another for the calendar, and another for the more traditional phone functionality; see Value Area.
 Those are the primary concerns of the business.
-But there may be groups that come together to define practices, policies, and corporate standards (e.g., the user interface look and feel), comprising representatives from each team.
-Those groups don’t build product but serve as information exchanges and a sources of standards that guide development.
+But there may be groups that come together to define practices, policies, and corporate standards (e.g., the user interface look and feel), comprising representatives from each Scrum Team.
+Those groups don’t build product but serve as information exchanges and as sources of standards that guide development.
 In healthy organizations there is nearly complete overlap between the membership of these latter groups and development team membership.

 Tie it all together with an open environment with no walls and no doors.
 Development Teams are units only of development commitment, and there should be no interference limiting the free interworking between developers across teams.
 Add small rooms nearby for short periods of quiet, serious reflection and small meetings.

 ✥ ✥ ✥

 Note that there are two levels of Conway’s Law in a good Scrum: one driven by a focus on the product, and another driven by a focus on competency areas.
 At the surface level we organize the team according to the process: that is the primary concern for both the inward- and outward-facing aspects of process.
 So the three spheres of process dominion are: